-Day 1: ArithmeKit
+- Day 1: ArithmeKit

-Day 2: ArithmeKit
+- Day 2: ArithmeKit

+- Day 3: Deliberate Practice: Past and Present

+- Day 4: Deliberate Practice: Past and Present

+- Day 5: Fact Friday (CanDo Maths)

-Day 3: Deliberate Practice: Past and Present Day 4: Deliberate Practice: Past and Present to the highest standard, the children's understanding is recorded in both a Maths book and an MOT book.
+Maths lessons and 'Maths On Track' meetings have their own specific place on the timetable.
+In addition to these discrete lessons, embedding a love of Maths will be supplementing and enhanced by: to the highest standard, the children's understanding is recorded in both a Maths book and an MOT book.

-Day 5: Fact Friday (CanDo Maths)